There are many reasons why you may want to switch your hosting provider.

 The simply follow these instructions listed below for that particular registrar to obtain your domain name’s authorization code.

-If your registrar doesn’t have a an article on Authorization Codes or Auth Codes, email your existing registrar’s customer support from the domain’s administrative contact address and request your Authorization Code or Auth Code for a particular domain name.
+If your registrar doesn’t have an article on Authorization Codes or Auth Codes, email your existing registrar’s customer support from the domain’s administrative contact address and request your Authorization Code or Auth Code for a particular domain name.

 Don’t buy it if you are told that the domain name does not have an authorization code (unless it s .jp domain or similar extension).